BD2020/NY-SAT-Survey-Scores/README.md

 # NY-SAT-Survey-Scores
-# Map SAT Scores to locations along with survery data
+# Map SAT Scores to locations along with survey data
 #